hasindu2008/sigtk/README.md

 The event detection code is from Oxford Nanopore's [Scrappie basecaller](https://github.com/nanoporetech/scrappie).
 The pore-models are from [Nanopolish](https://github.com/jts/nanopolish).
-Some code snippets have been taken from [Minimap2](https://github.com/lh3/minimap2), [Samtools](http://samtools.sourceforge.net/).
+Code snippets have been taken from [Minimap2](https://github.com/lh3/minimap2) and [Samtools](http://samtools.sourceforge.net/).
 The name of the tool *sigtk* in signal-space was inspired by [seqtk](https://github.com/lh3/seqtk) in base-space.
 Kseq and ksort from [klib](https://github.com/attractivechaos/klib) are used.
 Segmentation method (aka jnn) was adapted from [SquiggleKit](https://github.com/Psy-Fer/SquiggleKit) and [deeplexicon](https://github.com/Psy-Fer/deeplexicon).